 The Trustees are responsible for the other information.
-The other information comprises the Directory on page 1 and the Trustees' Report on pages 2 to 7 but does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises the Directory and the Trustees' Report and Review but does not include the consolidated financial statements and other auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.